 - Steer clear of hand-me-downs in some cases.
 It might seem like you can just pass down an older child’s bike helmet to a younger child, but there are some instances where you need to avoid this.
 Any helmet that is known to have been worn in an accident — or one that contains visible cracks — should not be used again.
 Older helmets that haven’t been used in a while may contain cracks you can’t see, so you may want to buy a newer model in that instance.

 - Make sure the helmet fits.
 You want a helmet that has a snug but comfortable fit when the chin strap is buckled.
 The straps on the helmet should be even and form a Y at the bottom of the ear lobe.
-A bike helmet should be worn squarely on top of the head, covering the top of a child’s forehead.
-It should not slide or move when pushed or pulled.
+A helmet should sit evenly on the top of the head in a level position.
+The helmet should not rock forward, backward or side to side when buckled.
+The child should be able to see the bottom rim of the helmet when looking up.
+The child should be able to open his or her mouth as wide as they can and feel the helmet hug the head.
+If not, the straps are too loose and need to be tightened.
 You’ll want to purchase new helmets as your child outgrows the old ones.

 - Ensure safety once the helmet is on.
 Have your child put on his or her bike helmet.
 Once the helmet is securely fastened, check to ensure that your child can still hear and see you clearly.
+The rim should be one to two fingers widths above the eyebrows.
 It could be very dangerous if your child is unable to hear surrounding noise on a ride due to the helmet impeding hearing.

 Other helmet basics

-Beyond purchasing the right helmet, the other hard part is ensuring your child wears it on every ride or skating excursion.
+Beyond purchasing the right helmet, the other hard part is ensuring your child wears a helmet every time while riding, skating, or scooting.